EloyEspinosa/Weather.NET/docs/docs/models/onecall.md

         - *IconId* (string): The OpenWeatherMap Icon ID.
         - *IconUrl* (string): The url of the weather icon.
 - *MinutelyForecasts* (object[]?): A list of minutely forecasts for 1 hour, that contain only the precipitation volume.
 Can be null if [excluded](https://eloyespinosa.github.io/Weather.NET/docs/enums/exclude) or not available.
-    - *AnalysisDate* (long): Time of the forecasted data in unix seconds, UTC.
+    - *AnalysisDateUnix* (long): Time of the forecasted data in unix seconds, UTC.
+    - *AnalysisDate* (DateTime): Time of the forecasted data, UTC.
     - *PrecipitationVolume* (double): The precipitation in milimeters.
 - *HourlyForecasts* (object[]?): A list of hourly forecasts for 2 days.
 Can be null if [excluded](https://eloyespinosa.github.io/Weather.NET/docs/enums/exclude).
-    - *AnalysisDate* (long): Time of the forecasted data in unix seconds, UTC.
+    - *AnalysisDateUnix* (long): Time of the forecasted data in unix seconds, UTC.
+    - *AnalysisDate* (DateTime): Time of the forecasted data, UTC.
     - *Temperature* (double): The temperature, depends on the [measurement system](https://eloyespinosa.github.io/Weather.NET/docs/enums/measurements).
     - *TemperaturePerception* (double): The temperature, accounting for the human perception of temperature.
 Depends on the [measurement system](https://eloyespinosa.github.io/Weather.NET/docs/enums/measurements).
     - *AtmosphericPressure* (int): The atmospheric pressure on the sea level, in hPa.